kovzol/gg-art-doc/README.md

 ## Compilation

 We use the command `pdflatex english` twice to generate the PDF version.
-Alternatively the `make` command will do the same.
+Alternatively the `make` command does the same.

 ## GeoGebra files